Joe Burrow: 2025

 During the Bengals season opener against division rival Cleveland Browns, Burrow would throw for 113 yards and a single touchdown to newly acquired tight end Noah Fant from Seattle.
 In the Bengals week two game against the Jacksonville Jaguars, Burrow would take a sack during the second quarter of the game.
-He was brought to the blue medical tent before being taken to the locker room where he would later be ruled out for the remainder of the game with a left toe injury.
-His day finished with 76 yards and 1 touchdown before backup quarterback Jake Browning took his place.
+After medical examination, he was ruled out for the remainder of the game with a left toe injury.
+He finished the game with 76 yards and 1 touchdown before backup quarterback Jake Browning took his place.
 Later that day, it was reported that Burrow suffered a metatarsophalangeal joint sprain known as turf toe as well as "significant ligament damage".
-The next day, it was announced that his injury would require surgery, with an estimated recovery time of at minimum 3 months.
-He was officially put on injured reserve on September 16, 2025.
+The next day, it was announced that his injury would require surgery, and his estimated recovery time was set at a minimum of 3 months.
+He was officially put on injured reserve on September 16.
+Burrow was activated on November 26, ahead of Cincinnati's Thanksgiving matchup against the Baltimore Ravens.
+Burrow led the team to a 32–14 victory with two touchdown passes in his return.
+In Week 16, Burrow completed 25 of 32 passes for 309 yards and four touchdowns in a 45–21 win over the Miami Dolphins, earning AFC Offensive Player of the Week honors.
+Burrow played in eight games in the 2025 season.
+He finished with 1,809 yards, 17 touchdowns, and five interceptions.
+He earned Pro Bowl honors for the third time.